Moving Out of State Checklist

 Whether you’re buying or renting a place, you’ll need somewhere to stay once your move is complete.
 A local real estate agent is a great resource as they’ll know the housing market in the area better than anyone else.
 If you’re opting for a rental property, the landlord or management company would be your point of contact.
 The faster you can find a place to live, the more time you can spend preparing for your big move.

 From boxes to bubble wrap to the costs of hiring a moving crew, moving expenses can pile up quickly if you aren’t careful.
 Take the time to set your budget for moving.
 What’s an appropriate amount you’re willing to spend?
-Check out our cheap moving supplies shopping list for ideas on how to stay organized and save a few dollars, and read up on our favorite moving hacks while you’re at it.
+Read up on our favorite moving hacks for some cheap tips to get you started.

 When it comes to moving out of state, it’s especially important to take a hard look at your belongings.
 What can you reasonably take with you?
 What can you put up for sale online or at a garage sale?
 Will you need to rent a storage unit for a brief period while you’re transitioning?
 Planning ahead and having a strategy will allow you to focus your efforts accordingly and can potentially cut down on your moving costs.

 Moving is a stressful event, and even more so when you add kids and pets into the mix.
 For your furry friends, be sure your vet knows about your upcoming move so you can take your pet’s medical records and any prescriptions with you.
 They may even have a recommendation for a vet in your new location—all you have to do is ask.

 When it comes to preparing your kids for a move, planning ahead and communicating is key.
 Let them ask questions about why they’re moving, give them space to process their emotions about the upcoming transition, and pack their treasured items with care.